peteroupc/peteroupc.github.io/graphics.md

 - The game is limited to the 16 colors of the so-called _VGA palette_.
     - In the 8-bit-per-component color format, this palette's colors are: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.
     - In the vertex color format, the closest colors to this palette are: 24/24/24; or each color component is 0 or 16; or each color component is 0 or 31.
+- The game displays no more than 256 colors at a time.[^61]
 - All game files can be packaged in a ZIP file or Win32 program file that takes no more than&mdash;
     - 1,457,664 bytes (the capacity of a file-allocation-table (FAT) formatted high-density 3.5-inch floppy disk), or
     - 1,213,952 bytes (the capacity of a FAT formatted high-density 5.25-inch floppy disk), or